In the earliest days of electrical power, (the late 1800s) the inventor of the

 Arecibo dish in Puerto Rico,

-assuming the signal impinges on that hemisphere of earth, and is within Arecibo's tracking range.
+located in China, assuming the signal impinges on those hemispheres of earth, and is within their tracking ranges.

 A bit like the physical laws dictate the frequency of an extraterrestrial's alternating current lighting,